samfitgen/trgen/docs/Road-Rolling_Road_Race-High_Volume.md

 > out the same way you stepped in.
 >
 > Brief, 30-second active recoveries fall between each push, and recoveries
-> between each set of intervals last 3 minutes.
+> between each set of intervals last 5 minutes.
 >
 > Part 2 of Broken Finger consists of breakaway simulations where you drill it
 > for 1-2 minutes at 110-125% FTP and then settle in for 2-3 minutes at 95-105%
 > FTP.
 >
-> Active recoveries between these intervals are a quick 2 minutes each.
+> Active recoveries between these intervals are 4 minutes each.
 >
-> Finally, 25 minutes of Endurance riding is tacked on following the rough
+> Finally, 15 minutes of Endurance riding at 65% FTP is tacked on following the
-> stuff.
+> rough stuff.

 ### Sunday

 * **Name**: Hunter -1
 * **Duration**: 2 hours
-* **TSS**: 124.0
+* **TSS**: 123.0
 * **NP**: 158
 * **IF**: 79%